 - Feeling like you’re swirling around and around with nowhere to call home (ungrounded).
 The mind can go to very dark places, if allowed.

 - Preferring solitude to an extreme (wanting to always be alone and avoiding places and people).
 Downtime and rejuvenation are necessary and healthy for an empath, but going into complete "avoidance" mode is not.

 - Feeling alone when you are in a crowded place or feeling invisible to others.

 Solutions and Coping Skills for Living With Empath Abilities

 To avoid falling prey to mental overload, drug addiction, depression, and a sense of disconnect, follow these simple suggestions to help cope with the effects of being an empath:

-- Keep your chakras open.
-Again, this means speaking up for yourself, taking time for solitude, and staying balanced with yoga, prayer, and meditation.
-Give your worries and overwhelm to God.
+- Keep your chakras open: Again, this means speaking up for yourself, taking time for solitude, and staying balanced with yoga, prayer, and meditation.
+If you are religious, give your worries over to God.

 - Pray.
 Prayer is extremely healing, uplifting, and motivating.
 Pray often to Spirit/God.
 Pray with grace and gratitude.

-- Find support groups, therapy, churches (or whatever form of spiritual practice that works for you), as well as consider group fitness classes.
+- Find support groups, therapy, churches (or whatever form of spiritual practice that works for you): You may also want to consider group fitness classes.